Email Deliverability: How to Avoid Having Yours Tagged as Spam

 If so, chances are you’ve been struck by the same dreadful thought most online marketers have when looking at subpar results: “Wait… Are my emails even getting delivered?”

 Then there’s an even worse scenario.
-Your client informs you that they finally found that important lost email of yours—in the spam or junk mail folder!
+Your client informs you that they finally found your important email—in the spam or junk mail folder!

-Not only is this embarrassing, it’s really bad for business.
+Not only is this embarrassing, it’s awful for business.

 Good Email Deliverability Starts with Subscriber List Best Practices